1997 UEFA Cup Winners' Cup final

 The 1997 UEFA Cup Winners' Cup Final was a football match contested between Barcelona of Spain and the cup holders Paris Saint-Germain of France, to determine the winner of the 1996–97 UEFA Cup Winners' Cup and the 37th overall Cup Winners' Cup final.
-It was held at Feijenoord Stadion in Rotterdam on 14 May 1997.
+It was held at De Kuip in Rotterdam on 14 May 1997.
 Barcelona won the match 1–0 thanks to a Ronaldo penalty.
 The final saw the last instance of the Cup Winners' Cup "jinx" that no club had successfully retained the cup in successive seasons — with Paris Saint-Germain failing to defend the trophy that they won in 1996.